Delicious Guide to Fusilli Pasta: 10 Secrets for Perfect Twists Every Time

 How to cook it (tested times and tips)

-It cooks like most dried pastas but responds differently to finishing because the grooves keep heat and sauce.
-Use enough water, salt it generously, and keep a close eye in the final minutes.
+It cooks like most dried pastas but responds differently to finishing because the grooves keep the heat and sauce.
+Use enough water, salt it generously, and keep a close eye on it in the final minutes.

 Basic method